This post may contain affiliate links. For more information, please see our affiliate policy.

 If you love olives, you’ll love the salty, briny flavor of this tapenade spread.
 I love to eat it on fresh bread or toasted baguette slices, something with a neutral flavor profile that doesn’t compete with tapenade.

 It’s delicious on a Mezze platter too (an appetizer board of Mediterranean fare).
-Pile fresh vegetables, olives, nuts, and pita chisp, then add bowls of hummus or roasted eggplant dip to complete your Med Feast.
+Pile fresh vegetables, olives, nuts, and pita chips, then add bowls of hummus or roasted eggplant dip to complete your Med Feast.

 Table of Contents